ZacharySparks/NBA-Memory-Game/README.md

 style.css:
 1. Designing the card flip animation using 3D transforms, including layering with .card-inner, .card-front, and .card-back, setting backface visibility, and adding perspective for smooth flipping.

-2. How to use a Media query to make the the website usable on a phone.
+2. Learning how to use a Media query to make the the website usable on a phone.